Gabi-Zar/ZarCompany/README.md

 - "me.loaforc.facilitymeltdown.cfg" if you find the Facility Meltdown mechanics too difficult or too easy.
 - "FlipMods.HotbarPlus.cfg" if you want more or fewer inventory slots
+---

+### Known bugs

+Here is the list of currently known bugs.
+Bugs are sorted by rarity (ALWAYS, COMMON, RARE, EPIC, LEGEND) from least to most rare, where ALWAYS means they happen all the time.

+- ALWAYS - Healing in the ship when you have less than 20 HP does not remove the 'critical' effect.
+---

 ### reporting bugs